 Spec work and crowdsourcing are universally condemned by responsible design organizations around the world, including RGD, Icograda, Graphic Artists Guild and AIGA, as being an unethical business practice that is harmful to designers and clients alike.

-The RGD Rules of Professional Conduct prohibit members from taking part in, undertaking or conducting open competitions for commercial purposes on speculation.
+The RGD Code of Ethics prohibit members from taking part in open competitions on speculation.

 Download RGD Policy Statement on Spec Work